Octavius-Dante/Ultra-Proxima/README.md

 ------------------------

-SAP Build Process Automation
+SAP Build Process Automation  -

-SAP BTP Cloud Workflow - Business rules service
+SAP BTP Cloud Workflow - Business rules service  - 250 $ - Wait and decide - its not available in BTP

-SAP RAP - CDS + AMDP
+SAP RAP - CDS + AMDP  - 380 $ - Worth Buying All the time

 ------------------------